 That’s one of the principles of functional medicine and naturopathy.
 Not just “are you broken?” but are you (all your organs and systems) functioning at an optimal level.

 The ultimate aim of functional medicine and naturopathy is to address the underlying cause of your ill-health….working “upstream” from the symptoms which tend to show up more “downstream”.
 Picture a beautiful lake being fed by a river.
 If the lake is full of rubbish, you could build a barrier to stop the rubbish entering the lake (this is what many pharmaceuticals do).
 This might work for a while but that rubbish is still coming down the river so it just moves the problem.
 Alternatively, you could go upstream to find the source of the rubbish and address that instead.
 That’s naturopathy and functional medicine.

 The patient or client gets to be involved

 This is another tenet.
-You probably know your body better than anyone (even if it is a source of confusion for you from time to time).
+You probably know your body better than anyone (even if it is a source of confusion and frustration for you from time to time).
 As a naturopath or functional medicine practitioner, I want to hear your story and get you involved in your treatment plan and recovery.
 I want to know how you are responding to treatment, what food and lifestyle recommendations are working, what’s not working, what’s happening in your life etc. Together, we come up with a plan of attack that will work for you.
 There is no one-size-fits-all.
 Every bit of feedback helps me to help you and guides my therapeutic recommendations so that they are actually changes you can sustain.

 Health is not just about absence of disease.
 It’s about vitality, energy, happiness and perhaps even a sense of contentment or peace.
 My goal is to support your health span, not just your life span.
 To do this it is important to support your foundations of diet, lifestyle and environment.
 This comes back to looking at things like sleep, relaxation, activity, nutrition, stress, genes, relationships and mental, emotional and spiritual needs.